zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 ```

 As you can see in the above snippet, we use `#[pallet::generate_deposit(pub(super) fn deposit_event)]` which allows us to deposit a
-specifc event using pattern below:
+specifc event using the pattern below:

 ```rust
 Self::deposit_event(Event::Success(var_time, var_day));